C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

 AI’s Market Performance

-AI’s stock has seen a -2.78% decrease for the week, with a -5.32% drop in the past month and a 67.07% gain in the past quarter.
-The volatility ratio for the week is 8.86%, and the volatility levels for the past 30 days are at 10.03% for C3.ai Inc. The simple moving average for the last 20 days is -4.90% for AI stock, with a simple moving average of 32.59% for the last 200 days.
+The stock of C3.ai Inc. (AI) has seen a 12.78% increase in the past week, with a 11.31% rise in the past month, and a 109.16% gain in the past quarter.
+The volatility ratio for the week is 8.34%, and the volatility levels for the past 30 days are at 9.29% for AI.
+The simple moving average for the last 20 days is 8.72% for AI stock, with a simple moving average of 48.79% for the last 200 days.

 Analysts’ Opinion of AI